Children queuing at Gaza health center killed in Israeli strike, medics say

 (CNN) — An Israeli strike killed 15 people, including women and children, gathered outside a health center in the central Gazan city of Deir Al Balah on Thursday, according to medical staff and officials in the enclave.

-The Aqsa Martyrs Hospital in Gaza said eight of those killed in the strike were children, with the youngest two years old, and the oldest aged 14.
-It said three women and four men were also killed.
+The Aqsa Martyrs Hospital in Gaza said eight of those killed in the strike were children, with the youngest under two years old, according to his mother, and the oldest aged 14.
+The hospital said three women and four men were also killed.

 In footage obtained by CNN, several children were seen lying motionless and others appeared injured amid the sound of screams.
 Another video showed several children, bloodied and lying motionless, being transported on a cart.